ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 :underline:`A. Pre-cancerous states`

-Ideally we obtain age-specific distribution of pre-cancer state prevalence from cross-sectional studies/cohort starting from young age in populations with similar risks of
+Ideally we obtain age-specific distribution of pre-cancer state prevalence from cross-sectional studies/cohort starting from young age in populations with similar risks of:

- - H. pylori prevalence
   - urban
   - China
+  - H.pylori prevalence

 .. todo::